sanderjo/GPIO-counter/README.md

 <pre><code>
-$ sudo python gpio23-counter.py debug
+$ sudo python gpio-counter.py 23 /home/pi/mylogfile-gpio23.txt debug
 Verbose is On
+GPIO is 23
-Logfile is ./gpio-counter
+Logfile is /home/pi/mylogfile-gpio23.txt
-Current value is 0
+Current value is 320
+New value is 321
+New value is 322
-New value is 221
+New value is 323
-New value is 222
+New value is 324
-New value is 223
+New value is 325
-New value is 224
+New value is 326
-New value is 225
+New value is 327
-New value is 226
+New value is 328
-New value is 227
+New value is 329
-New value is 228
+New value is 330
 </code></pre>

 Contents of the resulting logfile